tldr-pages/tldr/pages/common/tlmgr-update.md

 `sudo tlmgr update --all --exclude {{package}}`

-- Update all packages making a backup of the current packages:
+- Update all packages, making a backup of the current packages:

 `sudo tlmgr update --all --backup`